-Our business strategy includes expanding our products and capabilities, and we may seek mergers, acquisitions or other business arrangements to do so.
+We may expand our products and capabilities, and therefore may seek mergers, acquisitions or other business arrangements to do so.
 Mergers and acquisitions involve numerous risks, including:

-- substantial cash expenditures; - potentially dilutive issuance of equity securities; - incurrence of debt and contingent liabilities, some of which may be difficult or impossible to identify at the time of acquisition; - difficulties in assimilating the operations of the merged or acquired companies; - diverting our management's attention away from other business concerns; - the additional expense of the transaction; - the generation of shareholder lawsuits; - risks of entering markets in which we have limited or no direct experience; and - the potential loss of our key employees or key employees of the acquired companies.
+- · substantial cash expenditures; - · potentially dilutive issuance of equity securities; - · incurrence of debt and contingent liabilities, some of which may be difficult or impossible to identify at the time of acquisition; - · difficulties in assimilating the operations of the merged or acquired companies; - · diverting our management's attention away from other business concerns; - · the additional expense of the transaction; - · the generation of shareholder lawsuits; - · risks of entering markets in which we have limited or no direct experience; and - · the potential loss of our key employees or key employees of the acquired companies.